2357juan/north_dakota_sos_crawler/README.md

 The problem_exploration.ipynb is a walkthrough of the thought process used to solve the problem.
 A few interesting topics came up.

+The data requested in located in names.jsonl and the plot is located in names.png.